arnemertz/online-compilers/index.md

 | **Runtime parameters** | no
 | **Stdin**              | no

 Codepad can be unintuitive - pasting new code at the**URL**of previously pasted code will return to the original code.
-Code will be compiled and executed as-is without any possibility to further parametrize it.
+The code will be compiled and executed as-is without any possibility to further parametrize it.

 ## LoopPerfect C++ Fiddle